welbonwang/rust-example/README.md

 rust-example is created for learning rust.

-# cli
+# exam-cli
-demo how to parse cli args
+demo how to parse exam-cli args